jimbrig/Engineered-Knowledge/2-Slipbox/Classification of Note Types.md

 Permanent notes have their own secondary passage in which the continuation and development of knowledge is manifested.
 In stages of increasing complexity:

 1. Bridge Notes - notes used to create nodes which connect the knowledge network through implicitly defined backlinks.
 Similar to maps of content or index notes, these notes help improve the vaults core navigational structure .
-Examples include [[Obsidian Setup]], [[Podcasts]], etc.
+Examples include [Obsidian Setup](Obsidian%20Setup.md), [Podcasts](Podcasts), etc.
 2. Definition Notes - atomic bits of information such as a definition or code snippet how-to.
 These note's titles should be detailed and informative to help with note [Discoverability](https://en.wikipedia.org/wiki/Discoverability) and searching.
 3. Precise Declarative Notes - these are the larger, more complex notes that can potentially breach the principle of atomicity by including information across many realms and topics.
 Examples include How to Guides, Blog Posts, Workflow and Project Support Notes, Checklists, etc.